Naruto-Uzumaki-Yt/filelinkbot1/README.md

  BOT_USERNAME (without  @)

 ----

 **NOTE**

     Don't Add Values In Config.py

 ----
 ----
   **Bot Commands**

-  /start - start the bot, and direct send the file bot will give you the ink
+  /start - start the bot, direct send the file bot will give you the ink [**Only Owner Can Send The File**]

-  /stats - check users
+  /stats - check users [Owner Only]

-  /broadcast - broadcast to the users
+  /broadcast - broadcast to the users [Owner Only]

 ----
 ----